itsmethahseer/Next_Word_Recommendation/README.md

 - `Nex_Word_prediction.ipynb`: Python script with the main code for training the LSTM model and generating next word recommendations.

-- `requirements.txt`: Lists all the required libraries and dependencies to run the project.

 ## Usage